Jeremy-JYL/bc/README.md

 # Note
 Recommend clang user use the cflag -Ofast to boost more performance // Look at the comment at `src/main.v`

+Everyone are wellcome to add new backend and optimize!